 There are few discernible differences in voting turnout rates between rural and urban voters, although non-voting tends to be lowest in provincial cities.

-INTERNATIONAL COMPARISONS
+INTERNATIONAL COMPARISON

-New Zealand's voting turnout of around 80 per cent is considered high when compared with other Western democracies5.
+New Zealand's voting turnout is considered high when compared with other Western democracies .
 In line with political participation trends in other OECD countries, voter turnout in New Zealand has been declining slowly.